-On June 28, 2024, we entered into an asset purchase agreement the First Amendment (the "First Amendment") to acquire up our senior credit facility (as amended by the First Amendment, the "Senior Credit Facility").
-The First Amendment, among other things, increased the borrowing capacity to approximately 12,500 RCEs for \$205.0 million and extended the maturity date to June 30, 2027.
-For a cash purchase price more detailed description of up to a maximum of \$2.3 million.
-These customers will begin transferring the Senior Credit Facility, please see Note 9 "Debt" in the second quarter of 2024, and are located in notes to our existing markets. condensed consolidated financial statements.
+On June 28, 2024, we entered into the First Amendment (the "First Amendment") to our senior credit facility (as amended by the First Amendment, the "Senior Credit Facility").
+The First Amendment, among other things, increased the borrowing capacity to \$205.0 million and extended the maturity date to June 30, 2027.
+For a more detailed description of the Senior Credit Facility, please see Note 9 "Debt" in the notes to our condensed consolidated financial statements.
+Directors.